um-grex/grex-docs/content/_index.md

 - 2 4x V100 NVLINK, 32 core Intel 5218 CPUs, 192 GB RAM, FDR 56GB/s IB interconnect
 - Original Grex (slated for decommission in Spring 2022) Xeon 5560, 12 CPU cores , 48 GB of RAM, QDR 40GB/s IB interconnect

-There are also  several researcher-contributed nodes (CPU and GPU) to Grex which makes it a "community cluster".
-The researcher-contributed node are available for others on opportunistic basis; the owner grop's will preempt the others' workload.
+There are also  several researcher-contributed nodes (CPU and GPU) to Grex which make it a "community cluster".
+The researcher-contributed nodes are available for others on opportunistic basis; the owner groups will preempt the others' workloads.

 Grex's compute nodes have access to two filesystems: